 Anchorage Tooth Extraction: Taking The Pain Out Of Tooth Removal

-A tooth extraction is a routine dental procedure that involves the removal of the whole structure of your tooth, from its root right through to its tip.
-This procedure is not considered to be a highly invasive form of surgery and in most cases, it’s very simple to perform.
-Our team of dentists can extract a tooth or multiple teeth right from our office in Midtown Anchorage.
+A tooth extraction is a common dental procedure involving the removal of the whole structure of a tooth down to the root.
+The extraction procedure is not considered to be a highly invasive form of surgery and in most cases, it’s very simple to perform.

-There are many reasons why a tooth may need extracting.
-Sometimes, an extraction is necessary due to the ill-health of a tooth.
-In other cases, it’s needed to correct misalignment problems.
+A tooth can require extraction for many reasons.
+At times, an extraction is necessary due to the ill-health of a tooth.
+In other cases, it’s needed to correct painful or invasive misalignment problems.

-Any tooth that’s developed decay will have to be extracted before it falls out itself and takes some of your other teeth with it.
-Decay can easily spread between your teeth, and if we can’t perform a root canal or drill out and fill the decayed tooth, then we’ll have no choice but to extract it to prevent your dental problems from worsening.
+Also, any tooth that’s developed decay will have to be extracted before it either falls out on its own or causes widespread infection causing the loss of some or all of other teeth near the infection.
+Decay can easily spread between your teeth, and if we can’t perform a root canal or drill out and fill the decayed tooth, then treatment could require having to extract it to prevent your dental problems from worsening.
 If we can avoid a tooth extraction, we will, but sometimes there is no effective alternative.